 “It’s like singing around a campfire.”
 “It’s like a hootenanny with meditation.”
 (From New World Kirtan ~ Click to visit their website.)

 In 2006, Kathryn Burns (Laughter Yoga Teacher) created Gibberish Kirtan (Kirtan singing using nonsense words) as part of an All-Gibberish Party produced by and for the Laguna Laughter Club in Laguna Beach, California USA.

 On Friday November 2 2012, Jeffrey Briar (Laughter Yoga Master Trainer) was on retreat at the Glen Ivy Center in Corona, California USA.
 Sitting by the freshwater creek, listening to the sounds of the cascading water and pondering the potentials of Hasya Yoga (Laughter Yoga), he received inspiration to create a practice which merged Kirtan singing with the unconditional joys of intentional laughter.

 The first known Laughter Kirtan session…

 occurred on Saturday December 15 2012 at the end of a meeting of the Laguna Laughter Club on the sand in Laguna Beach, California USA.
 Watch the video.
-The Laguna Laughter Club has hosted monthly Laughter Kirtan sessions ever since.
+The Laguna Laughter Club has hosted Laughter Kirtan sessions ever since.